 We take a look at what a career as an Olympic swimmer entails.
 Whether you are looking to inspire your team to break boundaries in swimming, sport or business with a keynote speech from a world-class Olympian or want to become an Olympic standard swimmer yourself, this blog aims to outline the mindset and effort that is needed to make a major splash in the pool.

-To inspire your nation, your team and the world to earn a place in history is no easy task.
-But to swim with the best swimmers of all time – it all begins with a passion.
-From that passion, a desire brews within.
-It could be a passion for swimming or for success – it could be both.
-The reality is, that only those who are committed to becoming to being the strongest, the fastest and the best will make it to the top.
+To inspire your nation, your team and the world, and to earn your place in the history books is no easy task.
+Just like having a chance to swim against the best swimmers in the world – it all begins with a passion.
+Whether it's a passion for swimming or for success in business (or both), the reality is, that only those who are committed to becoming the strongest, the fastest and the best will make it to the top - and to the Olympic podium.

 It is true what they say, to do something sensational you must make sacrifices.
 Famous Olympic swimmer Rebecca Adlington said in an interview with The Guardian, “It’s all sleeping, training, driving and occasionally finding time to eat”.
 When she was young, the swimmer would awake at 5 AM each morning to train before school and again after.
 She loved swimming and was soon trying to catch her older sisters in the pool.
-That constant drive to compete with those older than her proved her mettle and she went on to represent Great Britain at youth level, by the age of thirteen.
+That constant drive to compete with those older than her proved her mettle and at the age of just thirteen she represented Great Britain at youth level.

 Are you the tortoise or the hare?
-The earlier you choose the focus of your future in swimming, the better placed you are to get your training routine right.
-Whether you want to be an endurance swimmer or a speed swimmer, know your strengths.
-Specialising can help you build a fitness and health plan suited to your greatest aspirations.
+The earlier you choose the focus of your swimming career, the better placed you are to get your training routine right.
+Do you want to be an endurance swimmer or a speed swimmer?
+You need to know your strengths as specialising can help you build a fitness and health plan suited to your greatest aspirations.

-Once a swimmer has arrived at what they believe to be their peak performance, they must search for new areas to improve.
-Scrutinising every single detail of your life in the mere hope of getting better is central to peak performance in sports.
+Achieving greatness as an Olympic swimmer means scrutinising every aspect of your life in the hope of achieving peak performance in sports.
 Let’s take a look at these key details.

-Target-Setting – Have realistic goals at first and you are more likely to improve quicker in the pool.
+Target-Setting – Having realistic goals means you are more likely to improve quicker in the pool.
 Increase the intensity of these targets over time to really challenge yourself.

-Technique – The technique of a swimmer is essential.
+Technique – For a swimmer, technique is key.
 Take time to develop this first before you begin to focus on getting faster.
 Use kickboards to make your kicking movement more relaxed, coming from your hip and not your knee.
 Ensure you are breathing effectively and not moving your head from side to side every time you catch a breath.

 Quality Coaching – A world-class coach can make all the difference.
 Having someone there not only to help you to use the best techniques but to motivate you and support you in achieving your goals is pivotal.